 - Expenses due to getting or starting a new job

 How does a budgeting loan work?

-While borrowing the loan and depending on the amount that you borrow, you will get a maximum of 2 years to repay the loan.
+While borrowing the loan and depending on the amount you borrow, you will get a maximum of 2 years to repay the loan.

-And if you stop getting benefits in between, then you will have to work around to find another way to make the repayments.
+And if you stop getting benefits in between, you will have to work around finding another way to make the repayments.

-If you are expecting your first child or you are expecting more than one child and you already have children, then you can claim up to £500 under SureStart maternity grant.
-You are not required to pay this money back.
+If you are expecting your first child or more than one child and already have children, then you can claim up to £500 under Sure Start Maternity Grant.

-- Borrow £384 if you are single
+- Borrow £348 if you are single

 - Borrow £464 if you are part of a couple